gzoanetti/bookbot/README.md

 # bookbot
 Bookbot is my first project!
+And I kind of love it.